tosc/vim/README.md

 # TODO

+* Find a way to work on pdf on the server but view it on another computer.
+	* Script that fetches a file constantly?
+Is there already a common practice for doing this?
+	* Make it general if it works so you can do this for any project/file.
+* TexBuilder creates a temp.tex in vim folder.
+Change it to use the folder where you are currently building.
+* Create a remote repo for my info/notes.
+* Create own session unite source.
+Currently use Shougos for no reason.
+	* Create a unite source that shows files in my session folder.
+		Show name of the session.
+This should be a list of the buffers in that session.
+		Show timestamp of the last time that sessions was used.
+		(Show working folder)?
+	* Add default action to open that session.
+	* (Delete session button)?
+	* (Bookmark sessions)?
+	* Remove shougos session plugin.
+* Add a :et command.
+Creates a file in the tempfolder for quick testing and so on.
 * Make it possible to reference pdfs and maybe firefox using my note-system.
 * Change pentadactyl to vimperator.
 * Add a bind in unite to change sorting method from time to name.